uk000/goto/README.md

 # <a name="response-triggers"></a>
 # > Response Triggers

-`Goto` allow targets to be configured that are triggered based on response status.
+`Goto` allows targets to be configured that are triggered based on response status.
 The triggers can be invoked manually for testing, but their real value is when they get triggered based on response status.
 Even more valuable when the request was proxied to another upstream service, in which case the trigger is based on the response status of the upstream service.

 #### APIs
 ###### <small>* These APIs can be invoked with prefix `/port={port}/...` to configure/read data of one port via another.</small>